 - What personal skills and/or experiences do you think will contribute to your success in an intensive program away from the Morningside campus?

-- What aspects of your Core experience would you like to see continued and/or challenged in studying Music and Art Humanities abroad?
+- What aspects of your Core experience would you like to see continued and/or challenged in studying Art Humanities and Music Humanities abroad?

 - Personal Statement: students will be asked to write 400-500 words on the following topics: